Abdulkvng/Abdulkvng/README.md

 🔭 I'm working on:

-Applying AI/ML techniques to build innovative tech solutions Some exciting personal projects
+- Applying AI/ML techniques to build innovative tech solutions
+- Some exciting personal projects
-Doing cool things 😎
+- Doing cool things 😎
-Sleep (because balance is important!)
+- Sleep (because balance is important!)

 🌱 I'm currently learning:

-Python, TensorFlow, and deep learning frameworks Applied Machine Learning concepts
-Programming in C++
+- Programming in C++
+- Frontend (React, Figma, HTML, CSS)
+- App Development

 💬 Ask me about:

-My experience working at Capital One
+- My experience working at Capital One
-Building apps for financial literacy and mental health awareness Exploring the intersection of AI and social good
+- Building apps for financial literacy and mental health awareness
+- Exploring the intersection of AI and social good
 📫 How to reach me:

 Email: abdulkvng@gmail.com